Social Icons

 Rethinking Homework in the Digital Age

-In a surprising move, the Ministry of Education and Skills Development (MoESD) has issued a directive restricting the use of social media for assigning homework – all in the name of reducing students’ screen time.
+In a surprising move, the Ministry of Education and Skills Development (MoESD) has issued a directive restricting teachers to use social media for assigning homework – all in the name of reducing students’ screen time.
 However, this decision has sparked widespread criticism among the society.

-This contradiction is baffling.
-On one hand, schools are pushing for smart classrooms, digital literacy, and tech-driven learning.
+This contradiction is also baffling.
+On one hand, we are pushing schools for smart classrooms, digital literacy, and tech-driven learning.
 On the other, teachers are now being directed to limit homework on social media to reduce student screen time.
+If social media is not the right tool, then what is?

 What a paradox!
 While the world embraces technology as the future of education, we still seem to be treating technology as a threat.

-Does Limiting Homework on Social Media Really Reduce Student Screen Time?
+Does Limiting Homework on Social Media Really Cut Student Screen Time?

 This policy may limit teachers but may not limit student screen time.

+We cannot eliminate screen-based learning in a tech-driven world – but we can guide students on using screens wisely.
 Thus, the debate should not be about screens.
 It should be about how screens are used.
-Passive screen time (social media scrolling) maybe harmful, while active screen time (learning, coding, researching) could be more beneficial.
+For example, passive screen time (social media scrolling) maybe harmful, while active screen time (learning, coding, researching) could be more beneficial.

 A Balanced Approach?